affiliate disclosure

 Everything I did and executed can be replicated by anyone, regardless of your marketing experience or WordPress knowledge.

-I have tried several performance optimization methods, but nothing seems to work as great as the tips I will share today.
+I have tried several performance optimization methods that seem to work a little, but the tips I shared in this post will deliver significant improvements.

-Before I walk you through the steps, here’s a brief description of the tool for those who don’t know what GTmetrics is.
+Before I walk you through the steps, here’s a brief description of the tool for those unfamiliar with GTmetrics.

 What is GTmetrics?